How to Disassemble an AR

 You should periodically remove the extractor for cleaning and inspection.

-Using the firing pin (or a 1/16″ punch), push the extractor pin out of the bolt.
+Using the 1/16″ punch (you can use the firing pin in a pinch; be careful not to damage the tip), push the extractor pin out of the bolt.
 The extractor will come free once the pin is removed.
-Use caution so as not to lose the extractor spring.
+Use caution so as not to lose the extractor spring, insert, or O-ring.

-You should not need to routinely remove the ejector, ejector spring, or gas key.
-As such, we will cover removal of these parts in the Repair and Replace section.
+You should not remove the gas key, unless it needs to be replaced, entirely.
+As such, we will cover removal in the Repair and Replace section.

 Step D4: Remove the Buffer System